 Whether it’s etching, engraving, or cutting materials, laser technology plays an integral role in the fabrication and decoration of various components.
-But how does laser technology exactly work?
+But how do lasers exactly work?
 Which materials can a laser cut?
 What are the key advantages of utilizing lasers in the manufacturing industry?
-By demonstrating the working of a few laser cutters at GM Nameplate (GMN), our recent video will answer all the above questions.
+By demonstrating the working of a few laser cutters at GM Nameplate (GMN), our video will answer all the above questions.

 As seen in the video, a laser is mounted on an X-Y motion stage of the cutting machine.
 Installed perpendicular to the substrate, the laser moves across the surface to heat, melt, and vaporize the material.
 As opposed to a standard flashlight, the light released here is coherent, monochromatic, and directional.
 The core cutting characteristics, such as depth, speed, and power, are dictated by the wavelength and the frequency of the laser light.